kg4zow/jms1.info/src/introduction.md

 And if other people find the information on this site useful, then ...
 I'm glad I could help.

+## Notes

+#### Some pages may not be complete.

+The first part of how I add pages to this site is to just copy an existing Markdown file.
+A lot of the original files I'm copying here will contain very basic bare-bones information, enough for me to understand (usually), but possibly not useful to others.
+(Part of why I'm adding them here is to add the more human-friendly explanations, both for others, and for myself a year from now when I've forgotten all this.)

+When I do this, my intention is to go back and add more detailed information to those pages, but I don't always remember to do it - especially if I'm in a hurry.

+If you find one of these "bare bones" pages and *need* more information, feel free to let me know.

+#### Some of the links on the left may not exist.

+These are pages I'm *planning* to write, but haven't done so yet.

 ## Other Sites

 These are some other public web sites that I've written over the years.